nirbhay-design/sem6-assignments/cryptography-assn/project/b19cse114_b19cse053_FinalReport.md

 Format preserving encryption is an encryption scheme in which the ciphertext is in the same format as the plaintext.
 It's applications are found in credit cards numbers and encrypting social security number.
 Techniques such as cycle walking can be used for transfroming blocks ciphers into format preserving ciphers.
 This method is inefficient when there is a significant size difference between domain size and target size.
 To tackle this problem self-domain tweakable Feistel ciphers were introduced. **FF1** and **FF3-1** (NIST) and **FEA-1** and **FEA-2** (South Korean standards ) are examples of such schemes.

 Linear cryptanalysis is a form a cryptanalysis based on finding affine approximations to the action of a cipher.
 Many attacks have been proposed on the format preserving encryptions.
 The paper "Linear Cryptanalysis of FF3-1 and FEA" develops linear cryptanlysis based new distingushing and message-recovery attacks on small domain Feistel ciphers.
+The paper dicusses Linear distinguishers and $\chi^2$ distinguishers for FEA-1, FEA-2 and FF3-1.
+The paper then talks about recovery of left part and right part of plaintext for the encryption scheme.

 ### **Linear Cryptanalysis**
 As we are aware of the two attacks that can be applied on symmetric-key block ciphers, that are linear and differential cryptanalysis, in this part we are only talking about linear cryptanalysis with SPN (Substitution Permutation Network) as one usecase.